arc42/quality.arc42.org-site/_articles/05-arc42-quality-model.md

 | `#secure`| |
 | `#safe`| |

+### Code and Architecture Qualities
+In several of the historical quality models, the development teams' interest was either completely ignored or had low priority.
+In 1978, [Barry Boehm](/_articles/02-quality-models) proposed to care for for _structuredness, conciseness_ and _legibility_, but in later models, for example in the ISO-25010 standard, these properties are out of scope.

+From my viewpoint, development teams play a crucial role in both initial development and long-term maintenance and evolution of systems.
+Therefore we should consider their requirements on the internal structure and concepts as highly relevant, for example influencing the important _time-to-market_ that most managers constantly call for.

+Q42 regards development teams as first-class citizens:

+* `#reliable` in terms of "we can add now features or otherwise modify the systems, and can reliably predict the consequences of our changes.
+We can reliably fix bugs.
+We can reliably predict runtime behaviour.
+* `#flexible` in several dimensions, e.g. flexible module or component structure, flexible code that is easy to modify, flexible software and hardware infrastructure.
+* `#usable` in terms of understandable module structures, understandable code and data structures, understandable runtime behaviour.
+* `#testable` in terms of test automation, e.g. the systems allows for easy creation and maintenance of unit and acceptance tests to reduce development risks.

 ### Summary
-The arc42 quality model has to prove its practical applicability, as it hit the _market_ only in January 2023.
+The arc42 quality model has yet to prove its practical applicability, as it hit the _market_ only in January 2023.
-Alas - we are highly optimistic that Q42 will mirror the usefulness of it's elder sister, the arc42-template.
+Alas - we are highly optimistic that Q42 will mirror the usefulness of it's elder sister, the [arc42-template](https://arc42.org).

 Please let us know of any positive or negative experience you encounter with our approach.